ModelInference/dinv/TUTORIAL.md

 dinvRT.Dump(hostname + ":MemberState", "MemberState", state.String())
 ```

-Notice that `members` is sorted before the string is built -- this is
+Notice that `members` is sorted before the string is built; this is
 needed to make the comparison independent of insertion order.

-TODO how does automatic placement on each start/end of function work?

 # Running the instrumented system
 When trying out Dinv for the first time, spin up your system and let